On the Contrary: How to Think about Climate Communication

 Cognition and Perception | Communication | Environmental Sciences | Environmental Studies | Philosophy | Philosophy of Science | Social Influence and Political Communication

 Dr. Jay Odenbaugh (associate professor of philosophy at Lewis & Clark College) discusses psychological issues concerning American opinion on the topic of climate control, the relevance or irrelevance of scientific literacy to climate skepticism, and the role of affect and cognitive biases in environmental decision-making.
 He considers climate communication and how we might most effectively motivate pro-environmental behavior and beliefs.
 The discussion ends with a case study for persuading individuals on both sides of the political aisle for taking global climate change seriously.

 Odenbaugh, Jay, "On the Contrary: How to Think about Climate Communication" (2017).
-Walter Powell-Linfield College Philosophy Lecture Series.
+Walter Powell-Linfield University Philosophy Lecture Series.
 Video File.
 Submission 9.